Solving Optimization Problems with OMMX Adapter#

 Analyzing Constraints#

-The constraints property returns a pandas.DataFrame that includes details about each constraint’s equality or inequality, its left-hand-side value ("value"), name, and more.
+The constraints_df property returns a pandas.DataFrame object that includes details about each constraint’s equality or inequality, its left-hand-side value ("value"), name, and more:

 equality value used_ids name subscripts description dual_variable removed_reason